GenoImel/Architectures/Enterprise Architecture/Documentation~/CodingStandards.md

 In the hybrid core architecture, `EntityServices` are intended to provide a clean interface for interacting with entities, components, and systems within an ECS oriented architecture.
 This keeps much of the architectural headache when dealing with ECS architecture tucked away into a nice, neat corner and allows our application to be `MonoBehaviour` oreinted first and foremost, whil still allowing us to take advantage of the benefits of ECS.
 In general, however, `EntityServices` allow for the same benefits that normal `Services` do in that they enable code and data sharing across the application without the need for tight coupling.
 For now, the general format for creating an `EntityService` is exactly the same as we would for a regular `Service`.

 In the future, we will likely create a `internal sealed class` that inherits from `MonoBehaviour`, and allows us to enforce implementation of specific methods that are unique to interacting with ECS portions of the architecture.
 As such, this section is TBD until an oppurtunity to design an `EntityService` arises.
-Stay tuned.
+Once that happens, this section will be updated with more specific guidance and coding standards for `EntityServices`.

 ## States

-Provided with the application architecture are core scripts for creating `States`, or hierarchical state machines (HSMs).
-These state machines require the implementation of specific pieces of the core architecture in order to enforce adherence to a specific state change pattern, ensuring that `State Change Events` always happen in a specific order in every single HSM.
+Provided with the application architecture are core scripts for creating `States`, or finite state machines (FSMs).
+These state machines require the implementation of specific pieces of the core architecture in order to enforce adherence to a specific state change pattern, ensuring that `State Change Events` always happen in a specific order in every single FSM.
 Let's step through an `ExampleStateMachine` to better illustrate this, lets start by defining an overall `IState` definition specific to our `ExampleStateMachine`:

 ```csharp
 // - System is needed to returning the typeof FiniteStates within our State definition.